Which Genetic Testing Kit is the Best — 23andMe or AncestryDNA? Find Out in Our Detailed Review

 23andMe also uses encryption to keep their servers secure.
 They state that they use separate databases for storing testing results from personally identifiable information.

-Like Ancestry, they state that any permissions are within your control over where your data may be shared and that they only provide DNA information to law enforcement if required to due to a subpoena or court order.
+Like Ancestry, they state that any permissions are within your control over where your data may be shared and that they only provide DNA information to law enforcement if required due to a subpoena or court order.

 23andMe also gives you the ability to download your raw DNA data and request your information be removed from their database and your sample destroyed.